radovskyb/watcher/README.md

     	watch folders recursively (default true)
 ```

-All of the flags are optional and watcher can be simply called by itself:
+All of the flags are optional and watcher can also be called by itself:
 ```shell
 watcher
 ```
-(watches the current directory recursively for changes and notifies for any events that occur.)
+(watches the current directory recursively for changes and notifies any events that occur.)

 A more elaborate example using the `watcher` command:
 ```shell